-Apart from the resolution and accuracy of the final digital output required for an application, few other considerations for selecting the right ADC from the wide range available are more important than the signal bandwidth, ODR, signal type, and range to be processed.
+When selecting from the wide range of ADCs that are available, important considerations are resolution and accuracy, signal bandwidth, ODR, signal type, and the range to be processed.
 Generally, in most of the applications, digital controllers require their algorithms to process amplitude, phase, or frequency on the input signal.

 To accurately measure any of the previous factors, the errors added in the process of digitization need to be minimal.
-The major errors and their corresponding measurements to terminology are detailed in Table 1 and explained in further detail in the Essential Guide to Data Conversion.
+The major errors and their corresponding measurement terminology are detailed in Table 1 and explained in further detail in the Essential Guide to Data Conversion.